top of page

 FCC Can Approve IoT Devices With Cyber Trust Mark.

 A huge win for the cybersecurity community as well as for the security of all consumers.
 The FCC now must approve for Internet of Things (IoT) devices to meet security standards with the new Cyber Trust Mark.
-AI Generated What is the Cyber Trust Mark?
+What is the Cyber Trust Mark?
 The Cyber Trust Mark is a new marking that IoT devices can Voluntarily agree to getting.
 This marking means that the device was sent to the FCC and inspected to meet high end security qualifications.
-If the IoT device has a FCC
+If the IoT device has a FCC Cyber Trust M

 Samuel Cork